 Patrick Macklin

-which is emerging
+Patrick Macklin is Head of the Interior Design Department at The Glasgow School of Art (GSA).
+He co-founded pop-up innovators Lapland and was an associate artist and designer with the award winning theatre company Suspect Culture.
+He is co-founder of the design studio SpaceKraft which is interested in the cultural significance of the interior and its emerging possible representations.

+This Chapter explores impacts of design decisions on people, how they live, and how they create communities.
+It adopts a speculative approach to defining the identity of a neighborhood over a brief period in its existence, and reflects on ways that the residents of that community may shape their futures.

 Aural Utopia

-The following is a companion piece to a previous essay Some Places Where I Spent Some Time.

-It begins with an echo of that earlier narrative, and (re)setting of the scene within a then relatively recently constructed multistorey block of flats in the Woodside area of Glasgow.
-From there it proceeds to speculate on renegotiating the utopian promise of high density living within morphing social, legislative and technical landscapes.
+This piece begins with an echo of an earlier narrative, (re)setting the scene within a then relatively recently constructed multi-storey block of flats in the Woodside area of Glasgow.
+From there it proceeds to speculate on the future of renegotiating the utopian promise of high density living within everchanging social, legislative and technical landscapes.

 The windows are open, as if the room had cupped itself towards the neighbouring clang and clatter of construction and crumple of demolition.
 The windows are closed, the room reverberates to the sounds of Johnny Cash and a kettle whistling; the sound of Celtic versus Ajax; the sound of playing cards being shuffled; the sound of coins in a saucer.
 The windows open again, rubber radials rasp on tarmac, wave upon wave of vehicles thrumming into the distance below, glistening tyres slicing through surface water, the drone of engines, each instance merging into a soothing blanket of pink noise, modulated, complex Doppler effects, resoundingly hypnotic.
 Then the windows are closed, for the night.
 The kettle clicks off and abruptly the turntables’ tone-arm returns to rest in the groove of a seven-inch vinyl disc, the track it carries is V-2 Schneider the flip-side of Bowies' Heroes, its title is a composite containing both the name of a musician and the name of an unpiloted rocket, thus it simultaneously offers an homage to technologically mediated creation and destruction; to sound, then silence, then back to sound again.